What is a Moot?

 We believe we are the only institution in the sector to provide a final year module entirely focussed on mooting for our LLB students.
 Competition to get into the module is fierce with only the best students in the year being selected.
 The module is intellectually rigorous, as students are required to participate in moots against each other regularly on a variety of legal areas with only a short period in which to prepare.
 Moots are performed both in class and before the whole Law School.

 We have invested in some outstanding facilities which means you will be able to practice in an authentic environment.
 We have three wood-panelled courtrooms, one with a civil court set up and two with a full criminal court set up.
 All courtrooms are complete with judge's bench, dock, witness stand and seating for the jury, barristers, solicitors , press and the public.
-You can see a guided tour of the facilities by taking a look at our facilities video.

 You can also get involved with mooting outside of lectures.
-We have a thriving undergraduate mooting club and the Lex Law Society holds its own mooting competitions.
+We have a thriving undergraduate mooting club and the Lex Student Law Society holds its own mooting competitions.
 There are also opportunities to take part in national and international competitions in which we hold a strong track record.
 We've recently enjoyed success in Blackstone's Criminal Advocacy Competition and the UK Law Students' Association Mooting Competition and two of our students were selected to compete at the International Chamber of Commerce and Mediation Competition in Paris.

 As many first year law students will be aware, the legal profession (be it as a barrister or as a solicitor) is an increasingly difficult one to enter.
 Application forms for legal professional courses, solicitors' firms and barristers' chambers often demand that a candidate has advocacy or mooting experience while at university.